web-native/docs/chtml/v1/scoped-js/README.md

 </body>
 ```

 Scoped JS also supports the [Observer API](https://docs.web-native.dev/observer) for object observability.
-With Observer, Scoped JS is able to respond to mutations made on the bound data object itself.
-So the clock above could be driven by direct updates to the data object.
+With Observer, Scoped JS is able to respond to mutations made directly to the bound data object.
+So, the *#clock* above could be *ticked* by directly updating the data object.

 ```html
 <script>